ysaliens/ssfi/README.md

 * threads -t: Number of worker threads to use
 * words -w: Top N words to print
 * help -h: Help menu

+## Performance
+SSFI was designed for speed.
+On my local virtual machine, it counted 100 MB worth of text files (in chunks of 6 MB books) in ~8 seconds multithreaded.
+More performance metrics to be added.

+## Testing

+## Tradeoffs and considerations